ElementsProject/lightning/doc/lightning-deldatastore.7.md

 -----------

-The **deldatastore** RPC command allows plugins to delete data it has stored in the c-lightning database.
+The **deldatastore** RPC command allows plugins to delete data it has stored in the Core Lightning database.

 The command fails if the *key* isn't present, or if *generation* is specified and the generation of the data does not exactly match.